 National Gallery of Canada

 The beautiful National Gallery of Canada is home to the world’s largest collection of Canadian art, including Indigenous and Inuit art.
-Visit the permanent Canadian and Indigenous galleries to see the largest display of Canadian and Indigenous art in the museum’s history.
+Visit the permanent Indigenous and Canadian Galleries to see the largest display of such art in the museum’s history.
 The items are presented side by side in chronological order, providing a complete picture of Canadian art.
-Inuit art is incorporated throughout the Canadian and Indigenous galleries and more is on display in the museum’s Inuit gallery.
+Inuit art is incorporated throughout the Indigenous and Canadian Galleries and more is on display in the museum’s Inuit gallery.

 Canadian Museum of Nature